Sk1erLLC/Patcher/README.md

 - **GUI Crosshair** - Stop rendering the crosshair when in a GUI.
 - **Startup Notification** - Notify how long the game took to start. *default
 - **Clean Main Menu** - Remove the Realms button on the main menu as it's useless on 1.8.9. *default
-- **Skin Refresher** - Add a button to the escape menu to refresh your current skin without needing to leave the server.
-(Also accessible with the command “/refreshskin”)
 - **Replace Open to Lan** - Remove the Open to Lan button when in multiplayer server with a button to quickly open your server list.
 (Will be reworked in the future to not kick you from the server).
 - **Replaced Mods Warning** - Display on startup what mods you may have that are replaced by Patcher. *default
 - **Smart Disconnect -** Choose between disconnecting or relogging when clicking the disconnect button.
 (Only works on multiplayer servers)